 In November 2018, I attended our 3 Day Moving & Handling of People Instructor Course run by our Moving & Handling Expert, Alan Reed.
-This 3 Day Course was filmed by local videographer, Brian Barnes of Activideo, as our Director Gareth Milner had decided to produce a Course Explainer Video (available to watch at the bottom of this page or on this link) to allow Care and Clinical Services Professionals to gain an insight into the structure and high quality delivery of our Instructor Programmes.
+This 3 Day Course was filmed by local videographer, Brian Barnes of Activideo, as our Director Gareth Milner had decided to produce a Course Explainer Video (available to watch at the bottom of this page) to allow Care and Clinical Services Professionals to gain an insight into the structure and high quality delivery of our Instructor Programmes.
 Osteopathic Solutions' Manchester based Consultant Jose Fernandez also attended.
 All of us had varied roles and backgrounds within our work with Jose being a Registered Osteopath and Manual Handling Trainer and the 2 other attendees, the Head of Security for Manchester Metropolitan University as well as a Physiotherapist from Ramsay Healthcare.

 Despite our varying backgrounds, we all had one thing in common; to learn about the subject of Moving & Handling of People and qualify with the competency to teach techniques and transfers.
 For me, having a marketing and administration based role for Osteopathic Solutions, it was essential to absorb as much knowledge as possible about the subject within the 3 days in order to develop a good understanding to aid my role and further my position within the business.
 Often when writing various posts for social media, or simply analysing photos in which our Moving & Handling of People trainers take on Course days, I felt (before attending the 3 Day Programme) it took me some time to work out names of transfers, equipment and how to simply place a suitable heading to a photo.